medialab/xan/docs/cmd/separate.md

     * --offsets: extract byte slices

-Created columns can be given a name using the --into flag, else they will be given generic names like "split1",  "split2" and so forth.
+Created columns can be given a name using the --into flag, else they will be given generic names based on the original column name.
+For instance, splitting a column named "text" will produce columns named "text1", "text2"...

 It is also possible to limit the number of splits using the --max flag.